JeremyXSC/FineGPR/README.md

 ### References

+- [1] Image-image domain adaptation with preserved self-similarity and domain-dissimilarity for person re-identification.
+CVPR 2018.
-- [1] Bag of tricks and a strong baseline for deep person re-identification.
+- [2] Bag of tricks and a strong baseline for deep person re-identification.
 CVPRW 2019.

 ****